Strippit & G. E. HI-ACK Servo Drives

 Power Modules

-Sealed hi-power transistor Modules were used in the 3 and 3A Servo Drives, instead of the Power Slice Boards used in the model 2 drive.
+Sealed hi-power transistor Modules were used in the Model 3 and 3A Servo Drives, instead of Power Slice Boards used in the Model 2 Drive.
 2 Modules were used in X & T axis, and 4 were used in Y axis of FC1000/3 Machines.
 Modules are Not Repairable.

 There are Different Versions of theses Modules.